whanley/RDF-tutorial/tutorial-text.md

 Turning this analog page into data is what computer scientists call "pre-processing."
 Let's go about this in a couple of steps, to show how the logic works.
 Once you have a bit of experience, you can skip the preliminary steps.

 ## Step 1: List
 First, turn the linear text into a list.
 Every item on the list is a person that you want to represent in the database.
-We have some information about each of these persons: his name, as well as various other details.
+We want to record the name and various other details about each of these persons.

 1. Mirzan Marie (left) (x)